Research in French Studies

 - Twentieth-century French history and politics, including De Gaulle, war and conflict, Emeritus Professor Andrew Knapp

 Modern French and Francophone literature and culture

 - Twentieth-century and contemporary French and Francophone literature, Women's writing, feminist and postcolonial theory, Dr Julia Waters

 Staff research activities and collaborations

 Professor Hilary Footitt

-Professor Hilary Footitt's AHRC 'Languages at War' project was partnered with Southampton University, and the Imperial War Museum, London, and had MoD representation on its Advisory Group.
-The current AHRC 'Languages and International NGOs' Network has the International Association of Conference Interpreters (AIIC) as a partner, and includes representatives from the International Red Cross, and the International Rescue Committee.
+Professor Hilary Footitt's current AHRC-funded project 'Languages and International NGOS' network has the International Association of Conference Interpreters (AIIC) as a partner, and includes representatives from the International Red Cross, and the International Rescue Committee.
 She is co-editor of the new 'Languages at War' book series (Palgrave Macmillan).

 Dr Sophie Heywood

 Professor Françoise Le Saux

 Professor Francoise Le Saux is involved in a collaborative editing project with Professor Denis Hüe and Dr Françoise Laurent of the Université Blaise Pascal in Clermont-Ferrand, on Wace's hagiographical poems.